In this article, we will go through a burning question for many, “How to Write a Resume for a Job in Australia.

 - Improve readability: This is one major aspect of a good resume.
 Ensure that the font size is correct and there are no grammatical errors, which would give a poor impression on you.
 There needs to be proper spacing and specific areas need to be combined so that the resume is evolved and continuous.

 - Showcase your value: All accomplishments need to be highlighted to the person going through your resume.
 These can be mentioned as a separate section where you can mention all the awards, certifications and accolades received in your previous jobs.
 You can also mention your special expertise in your field of experience.

-It is assumed as a general knowledge that YOU DO NOT LIE ON YOUR RESUME.
-There are a lot more ways in which your resume can be improved apart from the above mentioned tricks.
+It is assumed as general knowledge that YOU DO NOT LIE ON YOUR RESUME.
+There are a lot more ways in which your resume can be improved apart from the above-mentioned tricks.
 But these would definitely improve your chances of landing that interview call.

-Give us a call 1800 159 151 or email us email@example.com for resume writing services.
+Give us a call at 1800 159 151 or email us email@example.com for resume writing services.